docQodly/docs/docs/studio/overview.md

 - Design and modify data models that align with your business logic.
 - Effortlessly link data with [ORDA](../concepts/platform.md#the-orda-concept)  dataclasses.
-- Visually craft webforms by simply dragging and dropping components onto a canvas.
+- Visually craft Pages by simply dragging and dropping components onto a canvas.
 - Instantly preview web pages.
 - Execute QodlyScript code directly within web events or datasource events.
 - Write and debug code directly within the browser.